f4exb/sdrangel/plugins/feature/morsedecoder/readme.md

 <h3>11: Decoder cost factor</h3>

 This is the GGMorse decoder cost factor.
-Successful decodes yield to just a few millis.
+Successful decodes yield from a few millis to a few tens of millis.

+<h3>11a: Show decoder theshold</h3>

+Enable or disable the GGMorse decoder threshold display on the imaginary trace of the scope.

 <h3>12: Start/stop Logging Messages to .txt file</h3>